Independent Lazy Better-Response Dynamics on Network Games: An Exponential Lower Bound when the Degree is Unbounded

-Consider the \emph{continuous} version of the problem in which, instead of a bipartite graph with $n$ nodes on each side, we imagine $L$ and $R$ being two continuous intervals (see Figure~\ref{fig:bipartite-idea}).
-Let it start with a symmetric configuration in which a fraction $\alpha>1/2$ of the players in $L$ has color $W$ and the same fraction in $R$ has the other color $B$.
-Suppose that
+\paragraph{Proof Idea.} Consider the \emph{continuous} version of the problem in which, instead of a bipartite graph with $n$ nodes on each side, we imagine $L$ and $R$ being two continuous intervals (see figure below).
+Start from a symmetric configuration in which a fraction $\alpha>1/2$ of the players in $L$ has color $W$ and the same fraction in $R$ has the other color $B$.
+Suppose that \ifshort $ \alpha = \frac{1}{2-p}. $ \else

-Then after one step the system reaches the symmetric configuration, that is, a fraction $\alpha$ of nodes in $L$ has color $B$ and the same fraction in $R$ has color $W$.
-Indeed, the fraction $\beta$ of players with color $B$ in $L$ after one step is precisely
+\fi Then after one step the system reaches the symmetric configuration, that is, a fraction $\alpha$ of nodes in $L$ has color $B$ and the same fraction in $R$ has color $W$.
+Indeed, the fraction $\beta$ of players with color $B$ in $L$ after one step is precisely \ifshort $ \beta = 1 - \alpha + p \cdot\alpha = \frac{1-p}{2-p} + \frac{p}{2-p} =\alpha. $ \else